 Cape Town attorney Adam Pike, of Pike Law, who heads Noakes’ legal team says Strydom’s charge has no merit whatsoever.
 He says the hearing has become “an extraordinary opportunity for the issues in question to be ventilated in public”.

 It has created much-needed debate about evidence-based medicine.
 It is highlighting the doctor-patient relationship.
-It is also spotlighting the role of doctors, academics, scientists, nutritionists and dietitians in giving “the best diet and nutrition information available, not just information in official dietary guidelines”.
+The hearing is also spotlighting the role of doctors, academics, scientists, nutritionists and dietitians in giving “the best diet and nutrition information available, not just information in official dietary guidelines”.

 “The hearing is also about freedom of speech,” says Pike.

-Pike says the hearing is showing up “the disruptive effect of social media and information technology and the transformative effects these are having on the role of doctors and dietitians”.
+Pike says the hearing is showing up “the disruptive effect of social media and information technology”.
+It also highlights the transformative effects these are having on the role of doctors and dietitians.

 Social media are increasingly empowering the public, Pike says.
-This trial shows that dietitians and their organisations who don’t move with these exciting times will become increasingly irrelevant – and a public health hazard.
+This trial shows that dietitians and their organisations who don’t move with these exciting times will become irrelevant.
+They may also be a public health hazard.